JFRH30/component/README.md

-# This is a simple Chat
+# This is a ionic component documentation

 ## Ionic v4 project